oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 This tutorial demonstrates how to implement a memory-mapped interface in an IP authoring flow.
 The design performs a multiply and add operation on two input vectors, stores the result of the multiple in the second vector, and the result of the add in an output-only vector.

 * Memory-mapped interfaces needs to contain all parameters to work correctly.
-* Available parameters and default values can be fount at the header <sycl/ext/intel/prototype/interfaces.hpp>

 ## Testing the Tutorial
 In ```mmhost.cpp```, two seperate Kernal IP's are declared for the same operation of adding and multiplying two vectors. ```PointerIP``` which declares a global memory interface for all pointers, and ```VectorMADIP``` which declares a seperate interface buffer location to each argument.